 When I began my real food journey, one of the things that troubled me most was how I would replace conventional, store-bought wheat products such as tortillas.
-Sourdough bread and soaked waffles and pancakes were easy to make, but tortillas, which had been a staple in our diet, were still missing.
-My family loves tacos, fajitas and enchiladas.
+Sourdough bread, soaked waffles, and soaked pancakes were easy to make, but tortillas, which had been a staple in our diet, were still missing from my real food repertoire.

-I recommend purchasing a tortilla press.
-I used to roll out these tortillas by hand and it took forever.
-Great workout, though!
+You can certainly roll out tortillas with a rolling pin.
+It will work just fine.
+However, I used to roll out these tortillas by hand and it took forever.
+It was a great workout, though!

 4 Tbs of whey (or apple cider vinegar, lemon juice, etc)